 - Statement of interest in the Wilderness and Civilization program, including your academic and personal goals.
 Explain how you heard about the program and what specifically appeals to you about the experience.
 Please also describe what you see as the opportunities and challenges for working with a group of 25 other students for a semester.

-- List two references whom we may contact about your aptitude and fit for this program; include their name and title, their affiliation, and phone or email contact information as well as their relationship to you.
+- List two academic or work references whom we may contact about your aptitude and fit for this program; include their name and title, their affiliation, and phone or email contact information, as well as their relationship to you.